01 of 08

 Enjoy Buck Island, But Leave No Trace That You Were There

-The rule on Buck Island is carry in, carry out.
-The Park Service’s goal is the create as little lasting impact on the local environment as possible, so the long list of don’ts include bans on shell collecting and beach umbrellas as well as the more obvious things like no fishing.
+The rule on Buck Island is to carry in, carry out.
+The Park Service’s goal is the create an as little lasting impact on the local environment as possible, so the long list of don’ts include bans on shell collecting and beach umbrellas as well as the more obvious things like no fishing.

 Once ashore we had about 45 minutes to lounge on the sand or wade into the calm waters: snorkeling is permitted on this side of the island, it’s just that there’s not much to see.
 The clear, shallow water lack of distractions make this a great location for the beginner snorkel lessons offered by the Big Beard crew, however.

 If you come over to Buck Island on your own and have more time, there are a couple of trails that climb to the top of the cactus-dotted island, offering lovely views back at the harbor.
 But the trails are rocky, poorly maintained, and lined with poisonous manchineel trees and thorn bushes, so you’ll need hiking shoes — not the flip-flops you probably wore for a snorkel trip — and about 45 minutes to follow the trail from West Beach to Diedrich’s Point.

 Anyway, the beach is beautiful (it was named one of the best in the world), so why leave?Continue to 5 of 8 below.

 A Five Minute Sail from Buck Island's Beach to the Reef